Influence of Co and Mn on Electronic and Magnetic properties of Ni2MnGa Heusler alloy: Introduction

-One of the best characteristics of HAs are the extreme tunability of their various properties due to doping.
-After Groot's\cite{de_Groot_1983} theoretical observation of half-metalicity in half-heusler $\mathrm{NiMnSb}$ alloy, the same was demonstrated very soon in full-heusler $L2_1$ structure\cite{Ishida_1982,Fujii_1990,Jourdan_2014} as well.
-Half-metallic properties has also been proposed in Co doped \ncmg\cite{Okubo_2011} and \ncma\cite{Kanomata_2009} systems.
-Off-stoichiometric \nix~ and \nixy, where Q and R is any suitable elements has used to improve the various properties of \nip. \nix/Al is under study for long time for their martensite phase transition ($M_s$) and magnetic critical temperature($T_C$).
-It is observed that MC effect is highest around $0.18\leqslant x\leqslant 0.27$ as magnetic and structural phase change occurs in this range\cite{Liu_2012,Buchelnikov_2011}.
-Partially substituting Ni with Co is known to enhance the ferromagnetic coupling and hence the $T_C$, and decreases the martensitic temperature, $T_M$.
-This increases the possibility of that the quaternary system undergoes a martensitic transition together with a meta magnetic phase transition\cite{Kainuma_2006}.
+The electronic structure and magnetic properties have been reported for Ni-doped \cma~\cite{Okubo_2011} and Co-doped \nma~\cite{Kanomata_2009} systems, with the dopant at the {$X$} position only.
+Off-stoichiometric \nix~ and \nixy, where Q, and R are the dopant elements.
+For the past few decades, \nix/Al has been under study to understand their martensite phase transition($T_M$) and Curie temperature($T_C$) \cite{Uijttewaal_2009, Sanjay_2017}.
+In \nnmg, observed that the MC effect is the highest around $0.18\leqslant x\leqslant 0.27$ concentration as magnetic and structural phase change occurs in this region \cite{Buchelnikov_2011}.
+Partially substituting Ni with Co is generally known to enhance the ferromagnetic coupling and hence the $T_C$.
+This increases the possibility that the quaternary system undergoes a martensitic transition together with a meta-magnetic phase transition \cite{Kainuma_2006}.

-In General, both structural and magnetic properties are highly depends on off-stoichiometric combination of $Z$.
-There are also a few study to observe the effect of $Y$ replacing $Z$, mostly $Ni_2MnZ_{1-y}Mn$, $Z$=Ga,In etc\cite{Orlandi_2020,Kainuma_2006,Kihara_2021,Sokolovskiy_2014}.
-Substituting the Mn element in $Z$ position, can stabilize the ferromagnetic cubic state\cite{Kihara_2021} and these Mn$_{Z}$ atom interact antiferromagnetically between the surrounding Mn$_{Z}$ and normal Mn$_{Y}$ because the distance between the Mn$_{Y}$-Mn$_{Z}$ is less compared to the Mn$_{Y}$-Mn$_{Y}$ and Mn$_{Z}$-Mn$_{Z}$\cite{Sokolovskiy_2012}.
-Here, Mn$_{Z}$ is denotes the Mn atom in Ga site (Z), and Mn$_Y$ is the Mn's normal position (Y).
-We expected to enhance the magnetic moments of the material for doping of Mn in Ga site.
+Generally, the structural and magnetic properties are highly impacted by the off-stoichiometric combination of the main group element($Z$) and transition metals($X$ and $Y$).
+The effect of $Y$ replacing $Z$, mostly $\mathrm{Ni_2MnZ_{1-y}Mn}$, $Z$ = Ga, In, etc., is well studied \cite{Kihara_2021, Orlandi_2020, Sokolovskiy_2014}.
+Substituting the Mn element in the $Z$ position can stabilize the cubic state of the system \cite{Kihara_2021}.
+The Mn$_{Z}$ atoms interact antiferromagnetically between the surrounding Mn$_{Z}$ and normal Mn$_{Y}$ since the distance between Mn$_{Y}$-Mn$_{Z}$ is shorter than Mn$_{Y}$-Mn$_{Y}$ and Mn$_{Z}$-Mn$_{Z}$ \cite{Sokolovskiy_2012}.
+Here, Mn$_{Z}$ has been denoting the Mn atom in the Ga site($Z$), and Mn$_Y$ is the Mn's normal position($Y$).
+The doping of the Co element in the $X$ position can increase the ferromagnetic interaction between the atoms and the Curie temperature of the material \cite{Kainuma_2006}.
+Additionally, even a small concentration of Co atoms in the $X$ position significantly impacts the Curie temperature.
+Also, the cell volume effect and valence electron concentration per atom ratio($e/a$) affect $T_C$ inversely, i.e., as the $e/a$ ratio increases, the $T_C$ decreases and vice-versa \cite{Zhaoning_2018,Halder_2015}.